4th International Conference on Recent Trends in Computer Science and Electronics

 The 2018 conference was a great success!
 It was attended by more than 200 participants representing more than 20 countries!
 See more information about previous RTCSE conferences

-2018 RTCSE Best Paper Awards
+2018 RTCSE Best Research Presentation and Paper Awards

-Best Paper Awards are presented at RTCSE conferences to authors whose work represents groundbreaking research in their respective areas.
+Best Research Paper Awards are presented at RTCSE conferences to authors whose work represents groundbreaking research in their respective areas.
 By recognizing these select papers for their ingenuity and importance, RTCSE highlights some of the theoretical and practical innovations that are likely to shape the future of engineering and computing.
 Congratulations to our 2018 award winners!

 2018 Best Research Paper Award